About Me

 I entered the field of investigative journalism after spending six years teaching high school English in urban public schools in Boston and NYC.
 During the pandemic, I began publishing op-eds about my experiences as a teacher.
 This ultimately led me to Columbia’s School of Journalism where I was a Stabile Investigative Fellow and the recipient of the Fred M. Hechinger Education Journalism Award as well as a Pulitzer Travel fellowship, awarded to the top five students in the graduating class.

-My experiences in the classroom-- especially surrounding grading practices, equity, and discipline-- continue to inform and inspire my work.
+My experiences in the classroom — especially surrounding grading practices, equity, and discipline — continue to inform and inspire my work.
 I am particularly passionate about reporting on the various institutions that intersect with public education, such as the housing, carceral, and child welfare systems.
-My reporting has exposed wrongdoing by the NYC Department of Education-- from fraudulent grading practices to a school busing crisis-- and has appeared in the Miami Herald, The Washington Post, Chalkbeat, The Maine Monitor, The Portland Press Herald, CNN Digital, and elsewhere.
+My reporting has exposed wrongdoing by the NYC Department of Education — from fraudulent grading practices to a school busing crisis — and has appeared in the Miami Herald, The Washington Post, Chalkbeat, The Atlanta Journal-Constitution, The Maine Monitor, The Portland Press Herald, CNN Digital, and elsewhere.

-I most recently worked on the education desk at the Miami Herald, where I wrote about book bans, homeschooling regulations, the substitute teacher shortage, stagnant teacher salaries, and private for-profit universities.
+Before The 74, I interned on the education desk at the Miami Herald, where I wrote about book bans, homeschooling regulations, the substitute teacher shortage, stagnant teacher salaries, private for-profit universities and student activism around the war in Gaza.

 My Latest Work